-CoPFM Enhanced Surgical Skills
+CoPFM Enhanced Surgical Skills and Obstetrical Surgical Skills

-In addition to increasing the visibility of and advancing ESS nationally, the CoPFM’s mandate within the CFPC includes advancing the educational opportunities for both ESS physicians, and Family Physicians.
-The Committee is also tasked with advising the Board of the CFPC on issues that affect ESS, and to assist in developing and delivering undergraduate and post graduate curriculum that is relevant to ESS.
+The CFPC Community of Practice in Family Medicine (CoPFM) was struck to increase the visibility of and to advance ESS/OSS nationally.
+The CoPFM’s mandate within the CFPC includes advancing the educational opportunities for both ESS/OSS physicians, and Family Physicians.
+The Committee is also tasked with advising the Board of the CFPC on issues that affect ESS/OSS, and to assist in developing and delivering undergraduate and post graduate curriculum that is relevant to ESS/OSS.

-It is expected that this CAC, along with the development of more accredited postgraduate training programs will advance the credibility of the profession and greatly facilitate the privileging process.
+It is expected that these CACs, along with the development of more accredited postgraduate training programs, will advance the credibility of the profession and greatly facilitate the privileging process.
 It is important to remember that a CAC is different from a Special Designation (SD), such as the CCFP(EM) designation.
-There are currently no plans to introduce a SD for ESS.
+There are currently no plans to introduce a SD for ESS/OSS.

 For more information please visit the CFPC web site.